cxw620/rust-polyglot/docs/types.md

 [comment]: # ( SPDX-License-Identifier: MIT                 )
 [comment]: # ( There is NO WARRANTY.                        )

-Rust's type system is based on Hindley--Milner--style algebraic types, as seen in languages like ML and Haskell.
+Rust's type system is based on Hindley-Milner-style algebraic types, as seen in languages like ML and Haskell.

 The compiler will often infer the types of variables (including closures)